gasparka/thesis/docs/pyha.rst

     RTL of the adder circuit

-:numref:`adder_rtl` shows the RTL of the adder circuit.
-Notice that the integer types were synthesised to 32 bit logic ([31..0] is the signal width).

 Design flow
 ~~~~~~~~~~~

-General desing flow for Pyha designs is first to define the model code by preferably using some higher level library
+Suggested design flow for Pyha designs is model based development with test-driven approach.
-like Numpy (numerical computing) or Scipy (scientific package).
-Then write unit tests that assert the required
+Meaning that the unit tests should be developed to assert the performance of the model.
-performance requirements.
-For unit tests use the Pyha ``simulate`` functions so that the same tests can be later
+For unit tests use the Pyha ``simulate`` functions, so that the same tests can be later executed for hardware models.
-run on hardware models.

-Next step is to implement the synthesizable code, this step is greatly simplified if enough unit tests were already
+Last step is to implement the synthesizable code (``main``), development is greatly simplified
-collected while developing the model.
+if enough unit tests were collected while developing the model.

-.. todo:: fixed point?
+.. todo:: Needs more info, make figure, fixed point?

-That is model based development with test-driven approach.

-.. note:: While this is the best way to design, rest of this document does not follow it in order to keep stuff
-    simple.
-Following text rather gets fast into the hardware part and tends to ignore the model and unit-testing
+.. note:: Following examples in this chapter tend to ignore the model and unit-testing part and rush to the
-    part.
+    hardware implementation, since this is the focus of this chapter.

 Stateless designs
 -----------------

 Designs that don't contain any memory elements can be considered stateless.
-In hardware world this is also known as
-combinotary logic.
+This is also called combinatory logic in
+hardware terms.
 In software world, this can be understood as an function that only uses local variables,
 using class variables would introduce state.